Internals

 BraketSimulator._compute_results — Function

-_compute_results(::, simulator, program::Program, n_qubits::Int, shots::Int) -> Vector{ResultTypeValue}Compute the results once simulator has finished applying all the instructions.
-The results depend on the IR type if shots>0:
+_compute_results(simulator, program, n_qubits::Int, shots::Int) -> Vector{ResultTypeValue}Compute the results once simulator has finished applying all the instructions.
+The behavior depends on the IR shape and on shot count:

 BraketSimulator.flip_bit — Function